PURPOSE OF THE TEV

 The Travel Expense Voucher (TEV) is intended for reimbursement of travel-related expenses.
 Use other procedures to claim reimbursement for nontravel expenses incurred at the official station.

-The following versions of the Travel Expense Voucher form are available:
+The following versions of the TEV are available for non-employee use:

 - Automated FileMaker Pro version.
-To obtain the FileMaker Pro version, go to the PR&F FileMaker Forms website at:
+To obtain the FileMaker Pro version, go to the Procedures Records, and Forms FileMaker forms website at:

-The department retains a copy as a control copy.
+The department retains a copy of the signed form as a control copy.